harrisgm/GCSscore/README.md

                 http://miktex.org/download

-the recommended way to install it is to load `R` and ensure that all dependencies are install prior to install the `GCSscore` package from source, as shown below:
+The recommended way to install it is to load `R` and ensure that all dependencies are install prior to install the `GCSscore` package from source, as shown below:

 Dependencies from CRAN (run commands in Rstudio/R.app):